Appendix XIII

 Probation, dismissal, and readmission policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.

-Probation and Notification
+Academic/Progress Status and Notification

 Each student is entitled to be notified of academic difficulty and the college support services available to respond to the academic difficulty before the student is dismissed.
-This is the purpose of the probation process.
+This is the purpose of the academic/progress process.

-1. Academic Probation - Definition
+1. Academic Notice - Definition

-• Academic Probation I. GPA has dropped below a 2.0 (C) average.
+• Academic Notice I. GPA has dropped below a 2.0 (C) average.
 In order to assist the student to concentrate effort and improve the GPA, the student is now limited to registering for no more than 12 units for the following term.

-• Academic Probation II.
+• Academic Notice II.
 GPA has dropped below a 2.0 (C) average for 2 consecutive semesters.
 In order to assist the student to concentrate effort and improve the GPA, a student is now limited to registering for no more than 6 units next term.

-2. Progress Probation - Definition
+2. Progress Notice - Definition

-• Progress Probation I. The student has received credit for 50% or less of the overall units attempted.
+• Progress Notice I. The student has received credit for 50% or less of the overall units attempted.
 In order to assist the student to concentrate effort and improve academic progress, the student is now limited to registering for no more than 12 units next term.

-• Progress Probation II.
+• Progress Notice II.
 The student has received credit for 50% or less of the overall units attempted for two consecutive semesters.
 In order to assist the student to further concentrate effort and improve academic progress, the student is now limited to registering for no more than 6 units next term.

 Condition of Continuing Enrollment - Procedures

-Removal from Probation
+Removal from Academic/Progress Notice

 Possible Dismissal

-Probation, Dismissal, Readmission Data Reporting
+Academic Progress/Notice, Dismissal, Readmission Data Reporting

 Standards for Dismissal